Unmasking Chemistry’s Contributions to Halloween Safety and Fun

-Another type of high-visibility clothing is reflective clothing, made by dipping fabric threads in millions of microscopic glass beads.
+Reflective clothing, made by dipping fabric threads in millions of microscopic glass beads, is also highly visible.
 Once the garment is constructed, each bead acts like a tiny mirror and reflects light back in every direction.
 Reflective PVC tape also can quickly and easily enhance a costume’s visibility.
 For reflective clothing and reflective tape to work properly it needs to be dark and there must be a light source, such as car headlights, to reflect the light.
-Children can wear both fluorescent and reflective clothing to shine brightly on Halloween.
+Children can wear both fluorescent and reflective clothing to be more visible.